Glass Bottle Reduction Program

 - A full glass beverage bottle outweighs aluminum nearly 2:1.
 200 empty aluminum cans weigh about 6.6 lbs compared with 75 lbs for 200 beer bottles.
 That's a lot of weight for staff to carry.

-- Only available to bars and restaurants who are compliant with the Commercial Recycling Ordinance.
+- Only available to bars and restaurants with a Class E Retail Beer by the Drink license and who are compliant with the Commercial Recycling Ordinance.

 - Spot-checks will be performed by Solid Waste staff and the Fire Marshal’s office.